vbelin/qv-simple-webticket/README.md

 Good To Know
 ------------

-If you want to include SimpleWebTicket into an already existing project then you need to copy the code from Default.aspx.cs together with the Commhelper and WebTicketHelper classes.
+If you want to include SimpleWebTicket into an already existing project then you need to copy the code from Default.aspx.cs together with the Commhelper class.
 Don't forget to change the namespace in the classes to suit your project and you should be good to go!

 License
 -------